 This is not an exhaustive list, and there may be other benefits available depending on your individual circumstances.
 It would be best to contact the relevant government agencies to find out more information.

 Taxes and Finances in America

-Opening a bank account as a recently-arrived expat is relatively straight-forward as long as you have a social security number, although requirements may differ from state to state and some may request a credit check, which can complicate matters.
+Opening a bank account as a recently-arrived expat is relatively straightforward if you have a Social Security Number.
+However, requirements may vary by state, and some banks may request a credit check, which could complicate matters.

 Although your personal life shouldn’t change too much when you move to America, it is good to cover all bases so that you know what to expect when you move.